harness/developer-hub/docs/continuous-integration/secure-ci/security-hardening.md

 ## Network security

-For network security and private networking, Harness supports the following:
+For network security and private networking, Harness offers features such as:

 * [IP allowlists](/docs/platform/Security/add-manage-ip-allowlist)
 * [Secure connect for Harness Cloud](./secure-connect)